 Speaking about the music of the time, it is impossible to avoid the topic of the instruments that were used to produce it - which are after all, with some exceptions, the instruments that will be transplanted into the New World.
-As we will see later, the three main instruments of the musical life of the Spanish Renaissance were the organ, the vihuela and the harp, which all belonged to the so-called Bassa cappella.87
+As we will see later, the three main instruments of the musical life of the Spanish Renaissance were the organ, the vihuela and the harp, which all belonged to the so-called Bassa cappella.88

 The organ is one of the oldest instruments still used today.
 Its origin is historically associated with Ctesibius of Alexandria who, in the third century BC, would have designed an instrument called hydraulis, which entrusted the administration of air, necessary for the production of sound, to the pressure of water through a series of pipes.
-Its implementation and development has been constant over the centuries, first with the elimination of the hydraulic system in favour of leather bellows, then with the construction of "positive" instruments instead of the "portative" ones; the transformation of the keyboards from the coulisse system88 to the one, similar to the modern one, equipped with keys; the redistribution of the pipes, first arranged in sound "blocks" and then subdivided so as to produce distinct registers.
+Its implementation and development has been constant over the centuries, first with the elimination of the hydraulic system in favour of leather bellows, then with the construction of "positive" instruments instead of the "portative" ones; the transformation of the keyboards from the coulisse system89 to the one, similar to the modern one, equipped with keys; the redistribution of the pipes, first arranged in sound "blocks" and then subdivided so as to produce distinct registers.

 However, its privileged position within the world of sacred music was not adopted until late.
-For a long time it was used mainly in all ceremonies and circumstances related to the court and the secular world, which may require the presence of an instrument of great sound power.89 The change of destination seems to have taken place thanks to a completely random event: in 757 the Emperor of Byzantium, Constantine Copronymus, gave an organ to Pepin the Short, who placed it in the church of Saint Cornelius in Compiègne, France.
+For a long time it was used mainly in all ceremonies and circumstances related to the court and the secular world, which may require the presence of an instrument of great sound power.90 The change of destination seems to have taken place thanks to a completely random event: in 757 the Emperor of Byzantium, Constantine Copronymus, gave an organ to Pepin the Short, who placed it in the church of Saint Cornelius in Compiègne, France.
 From that moment on, the instrument began to spread rapidly in Christian places of worship and in the liturgy, becoming what will very often be called the "king of instruments".

 As we saw in the first chapter, the vihuela was associated, during the reign of the Catholic Kings, with the nationalistic approach to music so dear to them.
-Although extremely used in Spanish territory, this instrument was also widespread in the rest of Europe, adopting,
+Although extremely used in Spanish territory, this instrument was also widespread in the rest of Europe, adopting, for each country, its own name (as we have seen before we find the viola de ma in Catalonia, the viola da mano in Italy and the viola de mão in Portugal).

-87 Or Bassa musica.
+88 Or Bassa musica.
 A group of musicians distinguished by a modest sound volume such as, for example, lutes, violas and flutes, as well as the aforementioned.
-This term is used in opposition to Alta cappella, or Alta musica, composed of wind instruments such as bombards, bagpipes and trumpets, also called "Pifari".
+This term is used in opposition to Alta cappella, or Alta musica, composed of wind instruments such as bombards, bagpipes and trumpets, also called "Pifari").

-88 Levers, pulled by the musician, which allowed or not the flow of air through certain pipes.
+89 Levers, pulled by the musician, which allowed or not the flow of air through certain pipes.

-89 Among these secular "tasks" we find, for example, that of a war machine, pulled on a wagon, suitable for terrorizing enemies; that of accompanying, inside the stadiums, sports competitions or gladiatorial games.
+90 Among these secular "tasks" we find, for example, that of a war machine, pulled on a wagon, suitable for terrorizing enemies; that of accompanying, inside the stadiums, sports competitions or gladiatorial games.